Best practices for switching from hardware to software tokens

 You have to convince customers to try it.”

-Not surprisingly, the way the banks explains the new authentication methods to customers directly influences adoption.
+Not surprisingly, the way the bank explains the new authentication methods to customers directly influences adoption.
 The bank first promotes the software token, presenting the hardware option only if the customer does not have a smartphone.
 By promoting the mobile authentication option first, the bank saw 62% of the first wave of migrated customers activate the soft token.

 Customer Satisfaction